jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 ```

 ### Configuration Steps SRv6
-1. Enable SRv6 globally and define SRv6 locator and source address for outbound encapsulation
+1. On xrd01 - xrd07 enable SRv6 globally and define SRv6 locator and source address for outbound encapsulation
    - the source address should match the router's loopback0 ipv6 address
    - locator should match the first 48-bits of the router's loopback0
    - to keep things simple we're using the same locator name, 'MyLocator', on all nodes in the network